Platform logo

 Positioning common spaces near the entrance and far from birth rooms

-Provide waiting/relaxing areas for partners/supporters near birth rooms
+Provide waiting and relaxing areas for partners and supporters near birth rooms.

 BIRTH ROOM